SinomeM/sinomem.github.io/index.md

   some years in the past.
 I haven't touched a synthetiser in a lot of time, but haven't lost the passion, who knows.
 - I have a minor passion for mechanical keyboards and HiFi audio equipment.
-- I have a minor interest in cryptocurrencies and Decentralized Finance in general.
+- I have a very minor interest in cryptocurrencies and Decentralized Finance in general.